metrorailings/OwlBlog/content/posts/week-11-insights-1.md

 Las Vegas needs a successor to Henry Ruggs.
 Zay Jones isn't that successor.

 Cincinnati has been money with its outside rushing.
 Either that or Las Vegas is just awful containing those types of runs.

+***

+## Cardinals @ Seahawks

+Suckchickens starting out strong, with a hard-earned touchdown drive.
+Only thing hampering them is that Arizona is getting pressure whenever Wilson is holding on to the ball and still operating from within the pocket.